 Adopting is an emotional journey.
 One that is filled with an array of emotions such as hope, fear, excitement, worry, joy, and sadness.
-It is possible that a birthmother choose you and then later change her mind and opt to parent.
+It is possible that a birth mother chooses you and then later change her mind and opt to parent.
 This is a loss you need to be prepared for as best you can.

 This checklist is a guide that can serve to identify the number of characteristics that exist and how extensive they are in order to discuss them with an adoption counselor: